Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Metrics and score definitions

 \paragraph{\Acrfull{svcca}.} \Gls{svcca}~\citep{raghu2017svcca} combines dimensionality reduction via singular value decomposition (SVD) with \gls{cca}.
 First, truncated SVD is applied to each representation to retain the top principal components, yielding $\mat{X}' \in \R^{n \times p}$ and $\mat{Y}' \in \R^{n \times q}$.
 Then \gls{cca} is applied to the reduced representations, yielding canonical correlations $\{\rho_i\}_{i=1}^r$.
 The \gls{svcca} similarity is the mean canonical correlation:

+\emph{What it measures:} \gls{svcca} treats representations as similar when their high-variance subspaces are linearly aligned, discarding low-variance (noise) directions before measuring linear correspondence.

 \paragraph{\Acrfull*{pwcca}.} \Gls{pwcca}~\citep{morcos2018insights} improves upon \gls{svcca} by weighting canonical correlations according to their importance in explaining the original representations.
 Let $\vect{h}_i^X$ and $\vect{h}_i^Y$ denote the $i$-th canonical variables (projections onto canonical directions).
-The weight for the $i$-th canonical correlation is proportional to how much variance it explains:
+The weight for the $i$-th canonical correlation is the overall magnitude of the corresponding canonical variable across the dataset: